Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 # Use head(fortify(object)) to see the ce for the resamples
 ```

-Our classification error is better with our random forest, but not by a large amount.
+Our classification error is better with our random forest, but not by a significant amount.
 These classification errors are from resampling and rerunning the models.

 ```r